philbertshea/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Marks attendance: `att`

+Marks the attendance of an individual student, or a tutorial group.

+Format: `att (-i INDEX -t TUTORIAL GROUP) -w WEEK [-mc] [-u] [-nt]`

+* Conditional parameters: EITHER `-i INDEX` OR `-t TUTORIAL GROUP`
+  * Not accepted: NEITHER or BOTH FLAGS TOGETHER
+* Mandatory parameter: `-w WEEK`
+  * Not accepted: MISSING week flag
+* Optional parameters: EITHER ONE OF `-mc`, `-u`, OR `-nt`
+  * Not accepted: TWO OR MORE OF THE ABOVE FLAGS
+* Additional restriction: `-nt` CANNOT be together with `-i`.

+Assuming the above restrictions are satisfied,
+* Marks the attendance of a student (if `-i INDEX` is provided) OR all students in a tutorial group (if `-t TUTORIAL GROUP` is provided).
+* The new attendance status is ATTENDED by default.
+However:
+  * If `-mc` is provided, new attendance status is ON MC.
+  * If `-u` is provided, new attendance status is NOT ATTENDED.
+  * If `-nt` is provided, new attendance status is NO TUTORIAL.

+Examples:
+* `att -i 1 -w 3` marks the first student as attended Tutorial Week 3.
+* `att -i 2 -w 10 -mc` marks the second student as on MC for Tutorial Week 10.
+* `att -t T01 -w 1 -nt` marks the whole tutorial group T01 as No Tutorial for Tutorial Week 1.
+  * This means each student in tutorial group T01 has his attendance updated to No Tutorial.

 ### Locating persons by name: `find`

 Finds persons whose names contain any of the given keywords.